Oral Presentation Requirements

 An important component of the grade in this course is an oral

 social impacts of computing technology.
-(Here's some suggestions
+The topic

 can be almost anything that is relevant to the course.